 - In a medium saucepan, bring water and strawberries to a boil.
 Lower the heat and bring to a simmer for 15 minutes.
 Remove from heat.

-- While still warm, add sugar and stir into the strawberry mixture until sugar dissolves.
+- While still warm, add sugar to the strawberry mixture and stir until sugar dissolves.

 - Let cool to room temperature.
 Store in an airtight container for up to two weeks.